 CENTER OF PRESSURE

-The point on a Indy car under-wing which receives the greatest amount of airflow pressure.
-This measurement is critical to setting front to rear balance, especially on superspeedways.
+The point on an Indy car under-wing which receives the greatest amount of airflow pressure.
+This measurement is critical to setting front-to-rear balance, especially on superspeedways.

 The basic structure of a race car to which all other components are attached.
 Indy cars have carbon-fiber monocoque "tubs" while a NASCAR stock car has a steel tube frame chassis.

 The up-and-down movement caused when a car travels around corners at high speeds.
 The side of the car facing the turn becomes lighter while the extra weight goes toward the outside of the turn.

 Expression when the leader drives away from the rest of the field and will seem impossible to catch.